evan-m-jackson/C-Sharp-Skeleton/README.md

     dotnet run

-The app should run. print the output and then stop.
+The app should run, print the output and then stop.